cloudskier/csvToPlistConverter/README.md

 How to use:

- - rename captions of columns in csv as wanted (must be included!)
+ - name captions of columns in csv as wanted (must be included!)
  - rename filetype from ".csv" to ".txt"
  - launch csvToPlistParser.html with Google Chrome (for best compatibility)
  - upload file, parse, download